Turkish Airlines to expand its fleet with Boeing order

 PHOTO

-Flying to more countries than any other airline worldwide, Turkish Airlines is taking another significant step forward in line with its strategic growth plans.
+Turkish Airlines has signed a strategic growth agreement with Boeing, committing to add 75 wide-body Boeing 787-9 and 787-10 aircraft to its fleet between 2029 and 2034, comprising 50 firm and 25 option orders.

-The national flag carrier has reached an agreement with Boeing, and will add a total of 75 wide-body Boeing 787-9 and 787-10 aircraft to its fleet between 2029 and 2034, consisting of 50 firm and 25 option orders within this scope.
+In terms of engine procurement, Turkish Airlines is continuing negotiations with manufacturers Rolls-Royce and GE Aerospace.

 This agreement stands as a strong indicator of both the strategic partnership between Türkiye and the United States, as well as the long-standing cooperation between Turkish Airlines and Boeing.
 It also underscores the airline’s determination to maintain industry leadership and enhance operational efficiency.